aragon/aragon-network-token/docs/token/behaviour.md

 - Cloning, with balances from a specific block snapshot
 - An optional controller (see below)

-And finally, a specific behaviour implemented solely for the token sale:
+And finally, a specific behaviour for the initial launch period:

-- Irrevocable time-based vesting, callable only prior to the token sale starting
+- Irrevocable time-based vesting from a whitelisted granter, used during the token sale and to afterwards to generate the [presale allocations](https://aragon.org/blog/pre-sale-transparency-report-333e310304c)

 ## Controller